Pixel Tips reveals March feature drop w/ dark mode schedule - 9to5Google

 <string name=”tips_carcrash_feature_description”>With car crash detection, your phone can call emergency services</string>

-It’s great to see Google rolling out the Personal Safety app to more Pixels.
+It’s great to see Google rolling out the Personal Safety app and its car crash detection to more Pixels.
 More than any other, this is the must-have feature of the March 2020 feature drop, and Google genuinely cannot release it soon enough.

 How to update?